Tutorial: Introductory Tutorial: Physics Informed Neural Networks with PINA¶

 ax.plot(pts.extract(["x"]), true_output, label="True solution")

 The solution is overlapped with the actual one, and they are barely indistinguishable.
-We can also take a look at the loss using TensorBoard
+We can also visualize the loss during training using the MetricTracker

 :